 16. Loose Two-Strand Twists on 4c Hair

 Loose two-strand twists are beautiful and fluffy.
 They can last up to a week, depending on how you care for your hair at night.
-To get this fluffy look, you will need to twist on dry hair that has been combed out, so it’s temporarily stretched.
+To get this fluffy look, you will need to twist on dry hair that has been combed out, thus temporarily stretched.

 17. Mini Two-Strand Twists in an Updo